 - Complete specific coursework to fulfill requirements for obtaining additional content area endorsements, or additional certification areas, of the Missouri Department of Elementary and Secondary Education.

-The program is 36 credit hours in length.
+The MEd program is 36 credit hours in length.
 It can be completed during full or part-time study.
-Courses are offered in the evening in Fayette, Park Hills, Poplar Bluff, Sedalia, St. Louis, and Union, with some courses available during the day on the Fayette campus.
+Courses are offered in the evening in Fayette, Park Hills, Poplar Bluff, Sedalia, St. Louis, Trenton, and Union with some courses available during the day on the Fayette campus.
 Financial aid is available for qualified students.

 The program is approved by the Higher Learning Commission of the North Central Association of Colleges and Universities.